dotintegral/bishop-js/README.md

   `event.preventDefault()`.

 The `navigate` event bubbles up through DOM, similar as native `keydown` event.

+After performing blur on an element, `blur` event will be triggered on said element.
+Same goes for `focus` event.
+Both of those contain information about event type - whether if was mouse or keyboard event.
+The property type will contain one of corresponding string values: `mouse` and `keyboard`.
+This is handy, as some components (for example - scrollable list) might require different scrolling logic depending on event type.

 ## Attribute based navigation
 In addition to events and default navigation, there is possible to use attrubute based navigation.
 Simply, set any of